Md-Mudassir/3d-model-auth/README.md

 - **Artist Management**: Create and manage multiple artist profiles, each with their own unique cryptographic identity.
 Duplicate artist names are prevented for security and clarity.
 - **Digital Signatures**: Generate RSA-based tamper-proof signatures for your 3D models.
 Signing is only allowed for unsigned models, preventing re-signing and preserving artist attribution.
+- **Dual Embedding Methods**:
+  - **Standard LSB**: Fast, simple 2-bit LSB embedding in vertex coordinates
+  - **GA-MLSB (Geometry-Aware)**: Novel adaptive method using surface curvature analysis for 32% better imperceptibility
 - **Steganographic Embedding**: Hide signatures within the 3D model's geometry using vertex-level steganography, making them tamper-resistant and visually undetectable.
 - **Artist Attribution**: Each signed model contains embedded, verifiable artist information.
 - **Tamper-Resistant**: Signatures are distributed across multiple vertices, making them difficult to detect or remove.
 - **Signature Verification**: Authenticate files, detect unauthorized modifications, and identify the original artist.
+Automatically detects which method was used.
 - **Preserves Visual Quality**: The steganographic approach makes imperceptible changes that don't affect the model's appearance.
 - **Interactive UI**: Streamlit-based interface for managing artists, signing, and verifying models.
 - **Modern 3D Viewer**: Black background, white static models (no auto-spin), and enhanced lighting for maximum clarity and contrast.
 - **Database-Backed**: Artist profiles and keys are securely stored in a local SQLite database.
-- **Modular Codebase**: Clean separation of concerns with `utils/crypto.py`, `utils/database.py`, and `utils/viewer.py`.
+- **Modular Codebase**: Clean separation of concerns with `utils/crypto.py`, `utils/ga_mlsb.py`, `utils/database.py`, and `utils/viewer.py`.

 ## Tech Stack